thegetty/quire/themes/default/README.md

 ## Defined Variables

-This theme includes a number of style variables intended to allow for relatively easy customization without having to dig into the stylesheets and CSS markup.
+This default theme includes a number of style variables intended to allow for relatively easy customization without having to dig into the stylesheets and CSS markup.
 They are explained below and can be found and changed in `/source/css/variables.scss` file.
 Take special note of thee `$theme` variable which can be set to "modern" or "classic", and the `$accent-color` variable which will give your publication a distinct feel in coloring all links, buttons and other navigation elements.

 | Variable Type | Variable | Expected Value | Description |
 | ------------- | -------- | -------------- | ----------- |